life-itself/artearthtech.com/content/blog/2019-11-11-contemplative_activism_gathering_december.md

 That activists have access to tools of transformation that will change the way they are in themselves and the way they work.

 ## -Join us-
-Saturday 14th - Tuesday 17th December at West Lexham in Norfolk, U.K. Tickets are [here](https://ti.to/art-earth-tech/contemplative-activism-gathering)
+Saturday 14th - Tuesday 17th December at West Lexham in Norfolk, for inquiries, email: liam@artearthtech.org

 <img src="/images/contemplative_Activism_Gathering__December_2019.jpg" width="800">
 Image credit: Tom Manwell